-Experience an unforgettable journey around Iceland onboard the Ocean Diamond.
-Discover this mystical land steeped in Viking traditions and volcanic landscapes rarely seen anywhere else on earth.
+Experience an unforgettable journey around Iceland onboard the Seaventure Discover this mystical land steeped in Viking traditions and volcanic landscapes rarely seen anywhere else on earth.
 This voyage reveals amazing natural wonders and the opportunity to experience the Icelandic way of life.
 A range of exciting shore excursions offers countless ways to interact with Iceland’s culture, nature, history and people.

 Arrive in Reykjavik and use your free time to discover the unique charm of the world’s northernmost capital and book a pre-program or explore the sights of south and west Iceland on a self-drive road trip.
-The Ocean Diamond docks in Old Reykjavik Harbour in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
+The Seaventure docks in Old Reykjavik Harbour in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

-Stykkisholmur is the starting point of your adventures on the Snaefellnes Peninsula.
+Stykkisholmur is the starting point of your adventures on the Snaefellsnes Peninsula.
 Often called “Iceland in Miniature” because of its diverse landscapes, the area is home to bird-rich Breidafjordur Bay and Snaefellsjokull glacier, which sits atop a 700,000-year-old dormant volcano featured in the Jules Verne novel ‘Journey to the Centre of the Earth’.

 Today‘s destination is Isafjordur, an idyllic town in the Westfjords region.
 This secluded peninsula is connected to the Icelandic mainland by only a narrow strip of land and includes many roadless areas where cars have never been.
 The landscape includes jaw-dropping views of dramatic fjords carved by ancient glaciers, sheer table mountains that plunge into the sea and pristine North Atlantic vegetation.